ianepreston/stats_can/docs/source/index.rst

 Contributions to this project are welcome.
 Fork the repository from `github <https://github.com/ianepreston/stats_can>`_,

-You'll need a python environment with poetry and nox installed.
+You'll need a python environment with poetry installed.
 A good guide for setting up an environment and project (that I used for this library) is `hypermodern python <https://cjolowicz.github.io/posts/hypermodern-python-01-setup/>`_.

-After making any changes you can run nox to make sure testing and linting went ok, and then you should be good to submit a PR.
+I've configured the project to use nix for environment creation.
+If you use nix then the makefile in the root of the project will let you create development environments and run tests.
+However you like to configure a poetry project should work though.

 I'd also welcome contributions to the docs, or anything else that would make this tool better for you or others.